 - the most famous, and most moving, Army-Navy ritual of them all — the singing of the alma maters when the losing team goes first, so Army’s players trudged over to the bleachers to stand in front of the cadets, while Navy’s squad stood at attention behind them.
 The stirring event concludes when both teams move to the Navy side — in this case, the midshipmen sprinting over gleefully — for the singing of the Navy alma mater, “Blue and Gold”

-For us at Farragut, the Army-Navy game means even more.
+At Army Navy Weekend for us at Farragut, the Army-Navy game means even more.
 With so many alumni having served, currently serving, or now attending the academies in Annapolis or West Point, the 116th meeting — this one at Lincoln Financial Field in Philadelphia — is a perfect opportunity for those with ties to both Farragut and the academies to come together in a celebrated way.

 Besides a comedic introduction mentioning John Warner, the former Secretary of the Navy and five-term Senator from Virginia who was at one time married to Elizabeth Taylor, and Jeff Ogden ‘00, Farragut’s Senior Advancement Associate and Alumni Relations who was at one time a student in McClelland’s first class on campus at Farragut, the conversation with the approximately 80 in attendance at Union League of Philadelphia had a perspective that spoke volumes of what Farragut represents.
-From mentioning the remarkable number of graduates pursuing their education in military academies or with ROTC scholarships (our cadets have earned 41 Academy Appointments and 101 ROTC scholarships since the Class of 1999 with 30% of those having gone to female cadets) to recalling and detailing an assortment of specific alumni, including Matias Sejersen ‘14, Nima Behesti ‘14, Ekaterina (Kat) Goncharova ‘14, Andrea ‘99 and Nicky Alvord ‘01, Ashley Patterson ‘02, Laura Lou Ladd ‘05, Charles “Chas” Ruck 05, Michele Gisoni 06, Daniel Grant ‘06, and Margot Gates-George ‘07.
+From mentioning the remarkable number of graduates pursuing their education in best boarding school academies or with ROTC scholarships (our cadets have earned 41 Academy Appointments and 101 ROTC scholarships since the Class of 1999 with 30% of those having gone to female cadets) to recalling and detailing an assortment of specific alumni, including Matias Sejersen ‘14, Nima Behesti ‘14, Ekaterina (Kat) Goncharova ‘14, Andrea ‘99 and Nicky Alvord ‘01, Ashley Patterson ‘02, Laura Lou Ladd ‘05, Charles “Chas” Ruck 05, Michele Gisoni 06, Daniel Grant ‘06, and Margot Gates-George ‘07.